 Bottom Line

-As explained before, if an ultrasound at 8 weeks pregnant does not reveal the expected result (a fetal heartbeat, for example), you should wait until an ultrasound at 12 weeks of pregnancy.
-This is because ultrasounds 12 weeks help most accurately calculate how far along you are.
-But, if your physician thinks an ultrasound at eight weeks is necessary, you should get it done ASAP.
+As explained before, if an ultrasound at eight weeks pregnant does not reveal the expected result ( a fetal heartbeat, for example), you should wait until an ultrasound at 12 weeks of pregnancy.
+This is because ultrasounds at 12 weeks help most accurately calculate how far along you are.
+But, if your physician thinks an eight-week ultrasound is necessary, you should get it done ASAP.

 Hopefully, you found the information you were looking for.
-However, if you need any further help, you can go to the comment section and leave your query.
+However, if you need further help, go to the comment section and leave your query.
 We will try to respond as soon as possible.

 Read Also: